 The Credit Agreement provides for a revolving credit facility (Credit Facility) that matures on June 30, 2012.
+We are currently working on an amendment to the Credit Facility to extend the maturity date to June 30, 2013.
 Borrowings under the Credit Facility are limited to (i) \$15.0 million or (ii) during periods in which the outstanding principal balance of outstanding loans under the Credit Facility is greater than \$5.0 million, the lesser of (A) \$15.0 million or (B) the sum of 75% of the outstanding principal balance of certain accounts receivable of the Company and 45% of certain inventory of the Company.
 The Credit Agreement contains certain financial covenants, including minimum unencumbered liquidity requirements and requirements that we maintain a total liabilities to tangible net worth ratio not to exceed 0.50 to 1.00 as of the last day of any fiscal quarter.
 The Credit Agreement also contains certain restrictions on our ability to make capital or lease expenditures over prescribed limits, incur additional indebtedness, consolidate or merge, guarantee obligations of third parties, make loans or advances, declare or pay any dividend or distribution on its stock, redeem or repurchase shares of its stock or pledge assets.
 We also may cause JP Morgan to issue letters of credit for the Company's account in the aggregate principal amount of up to \$2.0 million, with the dollar amount of each issued letter of credit counting against the overall limit on borrowings under the Credit Facility.
 As of September 30, 2011, we had had outstanding letters of credit totaling \$1.7 million, primarily for securing collateral requirements under equipment operating leases.
 In fiscal 2011, we incurred \$57,000 of total deferred financing costs related to the Credit Agreement which is being amortized over the two-year term of the Credit Agreement.
-We had no outstanding borrowings under the Credit Agreement as of March 31, 2011 or September 30, 2011.
-We were in compliance with all of its covenants under the Credit Agreement as of September 30, 2011.
+We had no outstanding borrowings under the Credit Agreement as of September 30, 2011.